CorradoLanera/gpteasyr/README.md

   quiet = FALSE, # default TRUE
   max_try = 2, # default 10
   temperature = 1.5, # default 0 [0-2]
-  max_tokens = 100 # default 1000
+  max_tokens = 100 # default the maximum allowed for the selected model
 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 100.
+#> ℹ Response token used: 68.
-#> ℹ Total token used: 129.
+#> ℹ Total token used: 97.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9PzusvOFD57oVSnHWcp3JKk9Kr75U"
+#>  $ id                : chr "chatcmpl-9QB5XJc6EMtdXz7nEwh2oRSHQ7vaI"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1715983234
+#>  $ created           : int 1716026179
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  5 variables:
 #>   ..$ index          : int 0
 #>   ..$ logprobs       : logi NA
-#>   ..$ finish_reason  : chr "length"
+#>   ..$ finish_reason  : chr "stop"
 #>   ..$ message.role   : chr "assistant"
-#>   ..$ message.content: chr "The last course that our professor provided was on Advanced Machine Learning.
-This course delved into more comp"| __truncated__
+#>   ..$ message.content: chr "Of course!
+The last course provided focused on the principles of psychology.
+Topics covered included perception"| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 100
+#>   ..$ completion_tokens: int 68
-#>   ..$ total_tokens     : int 129
+#>   ..$ total_tokens     : int 97
 #>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "The last course that our professor provided was on Advanced Machine Learning.
-This course delved into more complex machine learning techniques such as deep learning, reinforcement learning, and unsupervised learning.
-Students learned about cutting-edge algorithms and applications in areas such as natural language processing, computer vision, and recommendation systems.
-The course also had a significant practical component with coding assignments and a final project where students applied their knowledge to analyze real-world datasets.
-It was a challenging yet engaging course that provided students with valuable skills for"
+#> [1] "Of course!
+The last course provided focused on the principles of psychology.
+Topics covered included perception, motivation, emotion, memory, and various theories of personality.
+Students analyzed real-life case studies and conducted their own research projects to apply their learning.
+Overall, it was an engaging and informative course that truly delved into the fascinating world of psychology."

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> The last course that our professor provided was on Advanced Machine Learning.
-This course delved into more complex machine learning techniques such as deep learning, reinforcement learning, and unsupervised learning.
-Students learned about cutting-edge algorithms and applications in areas such as natural language processing, computer vision, and recommendation systems.
-The course also had a significant practical component with coding assignments and a final project where students applied their knowledge to analyze real-world datasets.
-It was a challenging yet engaging course that provided students with valuable skills for
+#> Of course!
+The last course provided focused on the principles of psychology.
+Topics covered included perception, motivation, emotion, memory, and various theories of personality.
+Students analyzed real-life case studies and conducted their own research projects to apply their learning.
+Overall, it was an engaging and informative course that truly delved into the fascinating world of psychology.

 get_tokens(res)
-#> [1] 129
+#> [1] 97
 get_tokens(res, "prompt")
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29               100               129
+#>                29                68                97
 ```

 ## Easy prompt-assisted creation